 First, if you use a router and an extender combo, each band of the extender will work both for backhaul and fronthaul.
 As a result, only 50% of each band’s bandwidth is available to the client.

-Second, if you use a combo of a router and another router, you can use one of the satellite’s bands, preferably the 5GHz or the 6GHz, as the backhaul.
+However, in certain combos, you can use one of the satellite’s bands, preferably the 5GHz or the 6GHz, as the backhaul.
 In this case, the satellite’s bandwidth is limited to 50% of that band’s bandwidth.
-For example, in my latest trial with the Archer GE800 (router) and Archer BE230 (satellite) in a wireless setup, the fastest sustained connection I got from the latter maxed out at around 700Mbps.
+For example, in my trial with the Archer GE800 (router) and Archer BE230 (satellite) in a wireless setup, the fastest sustained connection I got from the latter was at around 700Mbps at best.

-Finally, does MLO work as TP-Link EasyMesh backhaul?
+With Wi-Fi 7 hardware supporting EasyMesh available, the first question in everyone’s mind is whether MLO works as the backhaul.
 On this front, TP-Link told me that its routers “support EasyMesh and link aggregation (i.e., MLO function) that combines all bands into one pipeline.”
-However, the feature can be complicated, as it has been with other hardware brands.

 TP-Link EasyMesh: Typical performance, mediocre hand-off